lovellfelix/lovellfelix.com/_posts/2014-12-03-featured-on-grenada-40-under-40-list.md

   image: https://lh3.googleusercontent.com/-Ubq3pEfgeLk/AAAAAAAAAAI/AAAAAAAAOvs/nGutWDQ5OGc/s120-c/photo.jpg.png
 ---

 A few months ago, I received an anonymous <a href="https://twitter.com/lovellfelix/status/459923983723687936">message</a> on my tumblr blog about Grenada 40 project.
 The message didn't have much details or contact information to get in touch with the sender.
 I thought it was one of those Facebook "most liked" competition where you get people to vote for you or your projects.
 At the time, I was swamped with work, projects, and classes.
-I really didn't have free time to participate, so I didn't made any attempt to follow up with them.
+I really didn't have free time to participate, so I didn't made any attempt to follow up with them.<!-- more -->

 Nevertheless, I continued working on my projects and enhancing my online brand.
 It's one of my daily routine I developed over the past few years.
 I also work in silence, and rarely post on my social media accounts the things I'm working on.
 I think it's better to work hard in silence.